jipiboily/docs-1/docs/installation/docker_image.rst

 .. note:: The environment variable ``REDIRECT_HTTP_TO_HTTPS`` is `true` by default, and must be ``false`` in this case.

 The service is available after a few seconds on the port 80 of your server.
+Use the ``EXTERNAL_URL`` variable to specify the full URL of your Gemnasium Enterprise server, including the port if necessary.

 SELinux